jeromedecoster/sprite/readme.md

 stop()
 ```

-Stop the animation at frame 3
+Stop the animation at frame index 3

 ```js
 stop(3)
 ```

-Stop the animation when frame 3 is reached
+Stop the animation when frame index 3 is reached

 ```js
 stop(3, true)